JunDang/RxNetWorking/tutorial.md

 ## Integrate the third libraries
 The third libraries will be used include:
 ### RxSwift and RxCocoa
 This is the language will be used for this project.
-For more information, refer to this link: https://github.com/.
-ReactiveX/RxSwift
+For more information, refer to  [./ReactiveX/RxSwift](https://github.com/.
+ReactiveX/RxSwift)
 ### RxTest and RxBlocking
 This will be used for test.
-For more information, refer to this link: https://github.com/.
-ReactiveX/RxSwift
+For more information, refer to [./ReactiveX/RxSwift](https://github.com/.
+ReactiveX/RxSwift)
 ### ReachabilitySwift
 It will be used to detect if the network is reachable.
 ### SwiftMessages